stewartmcgown/grammarly-api/README.md

 const { hasPlagiarism } = await plagiarism();
 ```

 Doesn't return any details, just tells you if there was Plagiarism at all.
+The tests for this module does a 'best of three' run, allowing the test to pass if at least one of three checks raises plagiarism issues.

 ### Authenticate to Premium (_coming soon!_)